linode/docs/docs/applications/configuration-management/use-hashicorp-vault-for-secret-management/index.md

 {{</ output >}}

     {{< note >}}
-If an error occurs with the error message `keyserver receive failed: Syntax error in URI`, simply try re-running the `gpg` command again.
+If an error occurs with the error message `keyserver receive failed: Syntax error in URI`, simply try rerunning the `gpg` command again.
 {{< /note >}}

     {{< note >}}